-The Andelson Collection in the Ethnic and Gender Studies Library (2nd floor) supports the teaching curriculum and research interests of faculty and students in gay, lesbian, bisexual, and transgender studies in all disciplines.
+The Andelson Collection in the Ethnic and Gender Studies Collection (2nd floor) supports the teaching curriculum and research interests of faculty and students in gay, lesbian, bisexual, and transgender studies in all disciplines.
 The collection is named in honor of Sheldon Andelson who was the first openly gay member of the University of California Board of Regents.
 In describing Andelson, the Los Angeles Times called him a "Democratic heavyweight once regarded as the nation's most influential gay political figure" (12/30/87).

 Andelson was born in Boyle Heights, at the time a Jewish enclave of Los Angeles, and went on to have a lucrative career in law and real estate.
 "The story of Shelly Andelson is the story of America at its best," U.S. Sen. Edward M. Kennedy (D-Mass.) said in a 1984 speech presenting Andelson with a major honor from the American Jewish Committee.